-The solid-state central control panel has two different configurations.
-The Deluxe Panels include two LP tank gauges.
-The water and holding tanks and battery check is common to both panels.
-Also common are the water pump switch, range hood light, and range hood fan.
+The Deluxe Solid-State Central Control Panel monitors the two LP tanks, the fresh water tank, both the black and gray water holding tanks, and the batteries.
+It also has a water pump switch, a range hood light with switch, and range hood fan.
 To check the tank capacities depress the button-marked test and read the status.
 Tank 1 is the black tank and tank 2 is the gray (drain water) tank.